al3monni/MNIST_CIFAR10_classification_tf2/README.md

 + Ubuntu 20.04 or later
 + At least 100GB of free disk space
-+ A CPU or GPU version of the Vitis AI docker
++ A CPU or GPU version of the Vitis AI™ docker

 NVIDIA GPU (<= CUDA 11.8) is recommended.

-For detailed system requirements and installation instructions, refer to the [Vitis AI documentation](https://xilinx.github.io/Vitis-AI/3.5/html/docs/reference/system_requirements.html).
+For detailed system requirements and installation instructions, refer to the [Vitis AI™ documentation](https://xilinx.github.io/Vitis-AI/3.5/html/docs/reference/system_requirements.html).

 Step 1: Install Docker Engine on Ubuntu